RenettMassamba/Portfolio/README.md

 # Renett Massamba | Graduate Portfolio

 Welcome to my portfolio!
-This repository contains a curated selection of my academic, consulting, and data projects, focusing on business analysis, finance, and evidence-based decision-making.
+This repository displays a curated selection of my academic, consulting, and data projects, focusing on business analysis, finance, and evidence-based decision-making.

 ## 📂 Contents